Sirius: Iranian mythology and Zoroastrianism

 In theosophy, it is believed the Seven Stars of the Pleiades transmit the spiritual energy of the Seven Rays from the Galactic Logos to the Seven Stars of the Great Bear, then to Sirius.
 From there is it sent via the Sun to the god of Earth (Sanat Kumara), and finally through the seven Masters of the Seven Rays to the human race.

+New Year culmination

-The midnight culmination of Sirius in the northern hemisphere coincides with the beginning of the New Year of the Gregorian Calendar during the decades around the year 2000.
+The midnight culmination of Sirius in the northern hemisphere coincides with the beginning of the New Year of the Gregorian calendar during the decades around the year 2000.
 Over the years, its midnight culmination moves slowly, owing to the combination of the star's proper motion and the precession of the equinoxes.
 At the time of the introduction of the Gregorian calendar in the year 1582, its culmination occurred 17 minutes before midnight into the new year under the assumption of a constant motion.
-According to Richard Hinckley Allen its mightnight culmination was celebrated at the Temple of Demeter at Eleusis.
+According to Richard Hinckley Allen its midnight culmination was celebrated at the Temple of Demeter at Eleusis.